 Our team will be posting regular updates with tips and ideas to help you in dealing with the changes in day-to-day life.

-A 2-day event helping you to get the best out of yourself and other people – with a focus on self-development, teams, neuroscience and the developing mind.
+A 2-day event helping you to get the best out of yourself and other people – with a focus on Reviewing Performances, relationships, managing deceit from the mind.

 What is The Chimp Model?

 Webinars are a chance to take part in a group led discussion, facilitated by one of our trained mentors.
 During the 60-minute session, you will exchange experiences and ideas with other like-minded people with one of our team on hand to offer guidance and insight.
 Our webinars can be tailored to suit your business or organisations objectives, contact us to find out more.